 Trip begins in Mendoza, Argentina

-For the 2018/2019 seasons, we have developed our schedule on the Aconcagua program to include:
+For the 2022 season, we have developed a new and unique schedule on the Aconcagua climb to include:

 - Accommodation at our 5 star Hotel Diplomatic in Mendoza